surfergrl/sgs-gift-guide/README.md

 ### Wireframes

-I first sketched the basic layout for the landing page, questions screens and results page in Evernote's Sketch feature, then mocked these up using Balsamiq.
+I first sketched the basic layout for the landing page, questions screens and results page in Evernote's Sketch feature.

 I then used [Figma](https://www.figma.com/) to develop the structure, skeleton, layout, style and feel of the site.
 This was I could decide on all the colours, fonts and layouts before beginning to write the code.
 I began with a design to work on mobile devices including the new Galaxy Z Flip phone, then scaled up for tablets and desktop.
 Keeping the design clean and simple was a priority both for UX and responsiveness.